Updated 25 May 2022

 This guide was created to help teachers, students and curriculum units find CC licensed material using Google’s Advanced Search.
 It forms one part of an information pack on CC for the education sector.
 It is advised that you first read ‘What is Creative Commons?’ for a simple and helpful introduction to CC.

-For information on how to use the Creative Commons search portal, see How to find Creative Commons materials using the Creative Commons Search Portal.
+For information on how to use the Openverse search portal, see How to find Creative Commons materials using the Openverse Search Portal.

 Finding CC materials using Google Advanced Search